PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:43:36
+Last updated: 2024-04-02 19:44:10
-Random Quote: Learning is finding out what you already know. - Richard Bach
+Random Quote: Kindness is the golden chain by which society is bound together. - Johann Wolfgang von Goethe